 As the year ends, you may feel it's too late to save any money on taxes.
 However, even if you've already earned most of your income for the year, you can still make some common-sense moves to reduce the amount of tax you'll owe.
-If you own a business, you have access to an even greater variety of tax reduction strategies, but even individual taxpayers can take simple steps to reduce taxes.
+If you own a business, you have access to an even greater variety of ways to reduce taxes.

 Make an IRA contribution

-If you qualify, an IRA contribution can be a great way to reduce this year's taxes.
-For example, if you are in the 35 percent tax bracket and make a $5,500 deductible contribution—the maximum amount for 2016—you can save as much as $1,925 in taxes.
-Best of all, you can contribute to an IRA all the way until tax filing day, typically April 15.
-Most other tax-saving strategies must be in place by December 31.
+For example, if you are in the top tax bracket of 37% and make a $6,000 deductible contribution—the maximum for 2022—you can save as much as $2,220 in taxes based on 2022 tax rates.
+Best of all, unlike most tax-saving strategies that must be in place by December 31, you can contribute to an IRA all the way until tax filing day.

 Take capital losses